minibunney/fullstack/README.md

 ## fullstack

-this repo is meant to contain the exercises for the fullstack course
+this repo is meant to contain the exercises for parts 0-5 of the fullstack course